Willi Castro Player Props: Twins vs. Athletics

 Willi Castro At The Plate

-- Castro is batting .244 with nine doubles, five home runs and 16 walks.
+- Castro has nine doubles, five home runs and 17 walks while hitting .239.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.